syl20bnr/spacemacs-elpa-mirror/melpa/cus-edit+-readme.txt

  before you quit Emacs, you are notified of all preference changes you have made and given a chance to save them (individually or collectively).
 This is analogous to Emacs asking you about files you've changed but not saved, before letting you exit.

-(If you also use another hook to confirm exit from Emacs, then `C-x C-c' becomes, in effect, a key binding for `customize-unsaved' - just say `n' to exiting Emacs.)
+ If you also use another hook function to confirm exit from Emacs, and it is invoked after `customize-unsaved', then you will likely want to also customize `customize-unsaved-confirm-exits-flag' to non-`nil'.
+That stops `customize-unsaved' from canceling quitting.
+In this scenario, `C-x C-c' becomes, in effect, a key binding for `customize-unsaved': Say `y' to see your unsaved changes and then `y' or `n' to the next prompt to quit Emacs or not, depending on whether you want to save some changes before quitting.

  Updating Customize with External Changes
  ----------------------------------------